Michael Oyler is a project strategy and portfolio manager at MSA Safety, Mine Safety Appliances.

 What are MSA Safety's future plans with Planisware?

 We're trusting Planisware to really be the experts in this space -- portfolio management.
-Obviously, we've got this with internal resources, but we're looking to them to help guide us in best practices beyond the modules we've already brought on, with resource, project and portfolio.
+Obviously, we've had this with internal resources, but we're looking to them to help guide us in best practices beyond the modules we've already brought on, with resource, project and portfolio.
 We look to do roadmapping, strategic buckets and investments, and we consider them, really, a partner in defining what those best practices are for our company.

 We'll certainly bring on roadmapping and strategic buckets and investments.
 We think for the long-term vision of our R&D department, that those are going to be crucial additions.